Wave Chow

 Wave Chow (周榮佳)(born 1975, Hong Kong) is a Senior District Director of AIA and a regular columnist for Hong Kong Economic Journal and Economic Digest.

-Career

-After graduating from The Hong Kong Polytechnic University in 1997 with a Bachelor's degree in Electronic Engineering, Wave joined AIA and embarked on his life's journey as a financial planner for over 23 years.

-Today, as a Senior District Director, he is proud and honored to lead an outstanding team of young professionals of which 96% of the team are tertiary graduates and above (70% Master's and Doctorate).

-He is also known as the "Father of IANG", and industry pioneer who recruited and developed IANG graduates since the inception of the immigration program.

-As a professional, he is keenly aware of the fundamental need to stay abreast of industry developments and global changes.
-Therefore, he continues to diligently improve his qualifications.
-To date, he has obtained 15 professional qualifications such as CFPCM, CPB, ChFC, FChFP, ChLP, CIAM, RFP, LUTCF, HKCIP, and ACS.

 Writing

 Wave is a prolific columnist for Hong Kong Economic Journal, Economic Digest, and the ETNet with topics including wealth management, insurance, MPF, team management, sales skills, workplace and communication.
 His main purpose is to raise awareness of wealth management for the general public through this expertise and thus make the society more like a 'Utopia'.

 He has also published three books in Chinese, which are "The Key To Building A 100% MDRT Team" and "The Soul of Selling" and "Big Deal".
 They quickly became bestsellers in Eslite and The commercial Press after publications.
 The first book has also been translated into English, titled "Riding the Wave," which is currently sold worldwide in Asia, the USA, Canada, Greece, Brazil and India, in hardback and as an eBook.